torvalds/linux/Documentation/userspace-api/dma-buf-heaps.rst

 Heaps
 =====

 A heap represents a specific allocator.
-The Linux kernel currently supports the following heaps:
+The GNU/Linux kernel currently supports the following heaps:

  - The ``system`` heap allocates virtually contiguous, cacheable, buffers.